janeeart/Janee-100-days-of-code/README.md

 ### R1D10
 100/113 challenges complete.
 Checked solution on "Record Collection" and downloaded.
 Looked at hint for "Iterate with JS while loops" because I was getting an infinite loop error.
 I am going to be more specific in my notes about whether I am getting help through hints, solutions, or Googling.
 Also looked at the solution on "Iterate Through an Array with a For Loop" exercise, I needed to declare the variable with let.

+### R1D11
+104/113 challenges complete.
+I looked at freeCodeCamp comments, Stack Overflow, and Quora for "Nesting for Loops" exercise.
+I ended up having a curly bracket in the wrong place, fixed that and solved it.
+I also looked at the hints and the solution on the "Profile Lookup" exercise.
+I needed to make a for loop and nest the if...else statements.
+Solution downloaded.